Selkirk Sport - We Are Pickleball

 There are six main rules to understand when making a legal pickleball serve.

-• The serving motion for pickleball must be upward.
+1. The serving motion for pickleball must be upward.
 This means the server’s arm must move in an upward arc when the ball is struck.
 No hitting from above, or from the side.

-• The point where the paddle makes contact with the ball must be below your waistline, specifically below the level of your navel.
+2. The point where the paddle makes contact with the ball must be below your waistline, specifically below the level of your navel.
 The taller you are, the higher this limit will be.

-• The head of the paddle must be below the highest part of your wrist at contact.
+3. The head of the paddle must be below the highest part of your wrist at contact.
 In other words, the paddle must be below your hand rather than above it as you hit your serve.

-• Only one serve attempt is allowed.
+4. Only one serve attempt is allowed.
 Unless you score a point, after your serve, it’s the next player’s turn.
 If you or your team score a point from your serve, you continue serving until your team messes up and you lose service.

-• Both feet must be behind the baseline when serving.
+5. Both feet must be behind the baseline when serving.
 This one is easy to forget in the heat of play.
 When serving, at least one of your feet must be touching the ground behind the baseline.
 Your feet must also be inside the imaginary extension of the sideline and centerline, i.e. behind your rectangle on the court.

-• A pickleball serve must land in the diagonally opposite service area.
+6. A pickleball serve must land in the diagonally opposite service area.
 Pickleball serving rules state that the serve is always made diagonally across the court, like in tennis.

 Once you know the new rules, be sure to use the serve as a WEAPON with an aggressive approach:

-The serving rules for pickleball in 2023
+Pickleball serving rules in 2024

-Rule 4.A.5 - Spinning the Ball on a Serve is no Longer Allowed
+Rule 4.A.5: Spinning the ball on a serve is no longer allowed

 Getting spin on a serve has been part of the game since it was invented, but recently some players have found a clever loophole.
 By placing the ball between the paddle and their hand as they drop the ball they can create a huge amount of spin.
 The technique is known as a chainsaw serve, and was pioneered by Zane Navratil and Morgan Evans.